askeksa/Cinter/README.txt

 2. Select the VST for an instrument and adjust parameters to your liking.
    Test the sound using the notes C-1 to B-3, which correspond to the same notes in Protracker on the Amiga.
 3. When satisfied with an instrument, play an E-4 note.
+This will open a directory selection dialog, where you can choose where to save the sample.
-This will save a raw 8-bit sample into the directory where Cinter4.lua is located.
+   A raw 8-bit sample will be saved into the chosen directory.
 The name of the file contains an encoding of all the parameters.
 4. Use these samples to make music in Protracker (or another tracker capable of saving in Protracker format).